- Mineral Taxes and the Local Public Goods Provision in Mining Communities (Resources Policy, 2017, Vol. 53, 328-339

-- Scales of Production in Mining Economies: The Chilean Case in its Regional Dimension (in Spanish) (EURE, 2014, Vol. 40(121), 247-270; with Patricio Aroca).
+Scales of Production in Mining Economies: The Chilean Case in its Regional Dimension (in Spanish) (EURE, 2014, Vol. 40(121), 247-270; with Patricio Aroca).

 Driving restrictions are common strategies to curb mobile source emissions in many cities of the world.
-In this study, I use high frequency data on air pollution and urban transit flows to evaluate the effectiveness of short-term driving bans as a mechanism to curb local air pollution in Santiago, Chile.
-Every winter in this city, a license plate-based driving restriction permanently bans light vehicles from driving during specific days of the week.
-This restriction is complemented with similar short-term bans triggered with the official announcement of 24-hour air quality episodes on days of critical air pollution.
-I take advantage of the discontinuities in the air quality indexes used to announce these episodes to estimate the causal effect of these incidences, and their driving bans, in reducing ambient concentrations of major pollutants from vehicle’s emissions.
-As effective driving bans lessen mobile source pollution by getting cars off the roads and pushing their drivers towards cleaner forms of transportation, I also evaluate this policy using hourly data on vehicle and subway trips, and on the number of users of Santiago’s bus rapid transit system.
-For identification, I employ a fuzzy regression discontinuity (FRD) design that uses the thresholds in the air quality indexes as instruments for the episodes’ announcement.
-Results show that on average, temporary driving restrictions push around 2-5% of cars off the roads during peak hours, and around 7-10% during off-peak hours of days with air quality warnings.
-This is consistent with reductions in PM, CO, and NOX concentrations mostly during late night off-peak hours.
+In this study, I use high frequency data on air pollution and urban transit flows to evaluate the effectiveness of temporary license plate-based driving bans, triggered with 24-hour air quality warnings, in curbing local air pollution in Santiago, Chile.
+Taking advantage of the discontinuities in the air quality index used to announce these episodes, I estimate the effect of these incidences, and their driving bans, in reducing ambient concentrations of major pollutants from car emissions.
+As effective driving bans lessen mobile source pollution by getting cars off the roads and pushing their drivers towards cleaner forms of transportation, I also evaluate this policy using data on vehicle trips, and on the use of Santiago’s mass-transit systems.
+For identification, I employ a fuzzy regression discontinuity design that uses the thresholds in Santiago’s air quality index as instruments for the episodes’ announcement.
+Results show that on average, temporary driving restrictions push around 4-6% of cars off the roads during peak hours, and around 7-10% during off-peak hours of days with air quality warnings.
+This is consistent with reductions in PM, CO, and NOX concentrations mostly during peak hours.
 Evidence on alternative transportation modes indicates that drivers substitute primarily towards the metro and during hours at which the system is not running at full capacity.
-Days with exacerbated levels of air pollution, however, show lower reductions in vehicle trips suggesting that unaffected drivers might be taking advantage of a reduced road congestion.
-These days also show a lower increase in mass-transit system ridership, which suggests that air quality warnings may induce an avoidance behavior on affected drivers who stay at home avoiding outdoor exposure to pollution.
+Days with exacerbated levels of air pollution, however, show lower increases in mass-transit system ridership, which suggests that air quality warnings may induce an avoidance behavior on affected drivers who stay at home avoiding outdoor exposure to pollution.
 Results in this study represent suggestive evidence that air quality warnings informing on the risks of outdoor exposure to pollution are an efficient mechanism to secure the effectiveness of driving restrictions.

 - Is Mining an Environmental Disamenity?
 Evidence from Rental Prices in a Developing Country (dissertation chapter)